haydenhuntley/wrangling-final-project/README.md

 - `3250-q2.ipynb`: Analysis Question 2 – Volatility during key periods
 - `3250-q3.ipynb`: Analysis Question 3 – Predicting stock movement using features
 - `time-series-forecast.ipynb`: Continuation of Question 3 - Predicting whether TSLA will be positive or negative
-- `README.md`: In deption explanation of each Jupyter file
+- `README.md`: In depth explanation of each Jupyter file

 ### Data: